Stuycs-K/project03-final-09-casinoc-hasant/DEVLOG.md

 ## Tanzeem Hasan

-### 2024-01-02 - Brief description
+### 2024-01-06 - Brief description
-Expanded description including how much time was spent on task.
+- Wrote intended usage of project proposal
+- Wrote topics covered and data structures used section of project proposal

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.